It’s easier to keep up with your bills when you have a spreadsheet for bills or a bill payment tracker you can use.

-Paying bills is not a fun activity.
-While it isn’t fun, it is imperative that you pay your bills in full and you pay them on time.
+Even with these tools paying bills isn’t fun.
+That said, it is imperative that you pay your bills in full and you pay them on time.

 Never Buy Anything You Can’t Afford

 The key to ensuring you’ll always be able to pay your bills, and pay them in full, is never buying things you can’t afford to pay off in full.

 While it is tempting to splurge on something you feel like you deserve, if you can’t afford it you’ll only be punishing your future self for buying something you can’t afford today.

 Stick with what you can afford.
 Then, paying your bills in full and on time every month will be much easier.

 Keep A Bill Pay Checklist